ujiuji1259/biocom/README.md

 ## Precomputing the embeddings
-Compute and save the embeddings of all the entity representations in the corpus by following example.
+The following example computes and saves the embeddings of all the entity in the corpus.
 ```
 MODEL=./biocom.model
 INPUT_DIR=./corpus/pubmed_down_half